liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 You can set permissions on the shortcut to specify who can access the original document through the shortcut.

-**Repository**: Allows you to add an entirely new repository to your Document Library.
+**Repository**: allows you to add an entirely new repository to your Document Library.
 Refer to the [Repostory Types](/discover/portal/-/knowledge_base/7-0/repository-types) section to learn how to add a repository.